AtomVM Internals

 bool trap_exit

-enum ContextFlags ATOMIC flags
+enum ContextFlags flags

 void *platform_data